 Details are important.
-Many successful people are detail oriented.
-Steve Jobs himself was known for being details-obsessed; he agonized over the way the title bars at the top of Macintosh windows looked, even going through 20 designs with his team before he was happy with the final design.
+Many successful people are detail-oriented.
+Steve Jobs himself was details-obsessed.
+He agonized over the way the title bars at the top of Macintosh windows looked, even going through 20 designs with his team before he was happy with the final design.
 That’s because he knew that this is something that the end user will be seeing every day, and hence needs to be perfect.

 What is your end goal?
-You need to ask yourself that.
-With writing a book, your big picture goal may be to spread message X among a certain audience.
-With a food business, it may be to promote healthy eating in the nation.
-With a software development business, maybe it’s to create software that makes a difference.
+Ask yourself that.
+With a book, your end goal may be to spread message X among a certain audience.
+With a food business, it may be to promote healthy eating in your community.
+With a software business, it may be to create software that makes a difference.
 With a podcast, it may be to spread inspirational ideas on living.

 - How to Overcome Perfectionism (series)

 - How to Stop Analysis Paralysis and Make (Great) Decisions Quickly